 The famous stoic philosopher Marcus Aurelius said, “You have to assemble your life yourself – action by action.”

-We tend to resist when the tasks are important, which is a great sign showing us that we are on the right path.
-What we need to do right now is put in the work and apply the seven tips above to overcome procrastination.
+We tend to resist when the tasks are important, which shows us that we are on the right path.
+What we need to do right now is put in the work.
 If we can do one thing every day, that’s what counts.
-In the end, everything adds up, and we achieve our goals without much interference.
+In the end, everything adds up, and we can achieve our goals without much interference.

 Reference books in this article